sigasi/sigasi_insights/manual/linting.md

 ## Redundant "others"

-If a case statement contains all the possible choices (usually in an enumerated datatype), you can safely remove the “when others” clause.
+If a case statement contains all the possible choices (usually in an enumerated datatype), you can safely remove the `when others` clause.
 Sigasi warns about this:

 **Case statement contains all choices explicitly.
-You can safely remove the redundant “others”.**
+You can safely remove the redundant `others`.**

 There is some debate on this coding rule.
-However, the vast majority of synthesis tools do not take the “others” into account if all choices are enumerated.
+However, the vast majority of synthesis tools do not take the `others` into account if all choices are enumerated.
 If the synthesis tool is set up to generate fault-tolerant hardware, the fallback state is the same as the reset state (for most synthesis tools).
 Check the manual of your synthesis tools and run some